-If you are anything like I used to be, you might think that Mwanza is a small, sleepy, upcountry town–in the guise of a city—with few interesting things to do in and around it.
-After spending a few days in Tanzania’s second largest city, I’ve changed my mind: I now know that Mwanza is a scenic, burgeoning, lakeside city (somewhat deserving of that name), with a selection of things to do in its vicinity.
+If you are anything like I used to be, you might think that Mwanza, Tanzania is a small, sleepy, upcountry town—disguised as a city—with few interesting things to do in and around it.
+After spending a few days in Tanzania’s second largest city, I’ve changed my mind.
+I now know that Mwanza is a scenic, burgeoning, lakeside city (somewhat deserving of that name), with a selection of things to do in its vicinity.
 Don’t believe me?
-Here’s a list of seven things I enjoyed during my most recent trip to Mwanza that you can enjoy too the next time you visit!
+Here’s a list of seven things I enjoyed doing during my last trip to Mwanza that you can enjoy too the next time you visit!

 As those of you who follow me on Facebook and Twitter might know, I spent the end of last week visiting Northern Tanzania—Mwanza, Mara (including Butiama), the Serengeti National Park, the Ngorongoro Conservation Area, and Arusha.
 Because of the busy itinerary planned, I didn’t attempt to blog about the trip while on it but, rather, shared what I could on Twitter, saving the blogging for when I got back to Dar es Salaam.
 For those of you who don’t follow me on Twitter (or for those of you who do but somehow missed my tweets), this first post is a … Continue reading